mwt5345/class_ede_temp/README.md

 - Evan McDonough; e.mcdonough at uwinnipeg.ca
 - Michael W. Toomey; mtoomey at mit.edu

-## Files

-All CLASS files in the directory class, the relevant file for the sampler Cobaya is in the  directory cobaya.

 ## Installation

 After cloning or downloading the repository, compile CLASS_EDE with make.